kbalog/uis-dat630-fall2016/assignment-3/README.md

     - This platform provides online evaluation and a real-time leaderboard.
   * **Send your report, output file, and source code in email** to the student assistant Darío Garigliotti <dario.garigliotti@uis.no>
     - The subject of the email should be `[DAT630] {teamname} Assignment 3`
-    - The output file should be called `{teamname.out}` and should be zip-ed.
-This should be the exact same file (i.e., your final solution) that was submitted on kaggle.com
+    - There should be two output files: `{teamname_bm25.out}` and `{teamname_mlm.out}`, and these should be zip-ed.
+The latter file should be your final solution that was submitted on kaggle.com
     - The code should be zip-ed and contain a short README file explaining instructions on how to run it.
 Running this code should produce the exact same output that you attached to the email.
     - The report should be max 2 pages (A4) and in pdf format.
   * The deadline for submitting all files is **2 Nov, 16:00**.